Chart Color Schemes

 Kew - West is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, Kew - West's population stands at approximately 14,212 people.
-This figure represents an increase of 1,173 individuals since the 2021 Census, which recorded a population of 13,039.
-The growth is inferred from ABS estimates showing a resident population of 13,675 in June 2024 and an additional 261 validated new addresses post-Census.
-This results in a population density of 2,288 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Kew - West's growth rate of 9.0% since the 2021 Census exceeds that of its SA3 area (6.9%) and SA4 region, positioning it as a growth leader in the region.
-Overseas migration was the primary driver of this population increase.
+Kew-West's population, as of November 2025, is approximately 14,212 people.
+This figure represents a rise of 1,173 individuals since the 2021 Census, which reported a population of 13,039.
+The increase was inferred from ABS estimated resident population data of 13,675 in June 2024 and an additional 261 validated new addresses post-Census date.
+This results in a population density ratio of 2,288 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Kew-West's growth rate of 9.0% since the Census exceeded both its SA3 area (6.9%) and SA4 region, indicating it as a growth leader in the region.
+Overseas migration was the primary driver behind this population growth.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-According to these projections, Kew - West's population is expected to decline by 11 persons by 2041.
-However, specific age cohorts are projected to grow, notably the 75 to 84 age group, which is anticipated to increase by 372 people over this period.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
+These projections indicate an overall population decline of 11 persons by 2041 in Kew-West.
+However, specific age cohorts are expected to grow, notably the 75-84 age group with a projected increase of 372 people.

 Frequently Asked Questions - Population